AI MEDICINE SCANNER

 When you tap “Scan” in mojApteczka and take a photo, here is what happens:

-You take a photo of the medicine package using your phone camera or upload an existing image.
+You take a photo of the medicine package using your phone camera or upload an existing photo.
 The app sends the image to a secure processing endpoint.

 Step 2: AI Analysis

-The image is analysed by a Vision Language Model.
-The model has been given a structured prompt that tells it exactly what to look for: medicine name, active substance, dosage, pharmaceutical form, expiry date, barcode, and prescription status.
+The image is analysed by a vision-language model.
+The model receives a structured prompt that tells it exactly what to look for: medicine name, active ingredient, dosage, pharmaceutical form, expiry date, barcode, and prescription status.

 The AI returns a structured result — not free-form text, but a clean JSON object with each field in its place.